viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

 <br>

 Problems & Solutions:
-1. How should I create the hierarchy?
+1. How should the hierarchy be created?

 -> The highest level of the tree will represent the coarsest partition, thus the lowest level represents the finest partition